supahcraig/redpanda_basics/Deploying Red Panda/BYO-VPC.md

 Client ID & secret are found by navigating to the cloud UI, under service accts RG_ID is the resource group, thelast bit of the URL

+The zones here are not related to your cluster being multi-az or not.
+The EKS Control Plane requires subnets in at least 2 zones.

+TODO:  what happens if your region has many AZ's but the az's selected here don't align with the AZ's where your existing subnets are deployed?

 ## Terraform Setup